Electrostatic – A regular hexagon has charges placed at all six vertices

 Now consider one opposite pair (+q,−q).

-The field due to +q is away from charge while field due to −q is towards charge.
+The field due to +q is away from the charge while the field due to −q is towards the charge.

 Hence both fields act in the same direction.